+We must remark that the Spanish Community Innovation Survey (PITEC) asks to the firm if during the last two years it has applied for a patent to protect its inventions or its technological innovations.
 Table 1 describes the mean tests with respect to the capacity of these firms to generate patents (see Table A-2 and A-3 for descriptive statistics and correlations, respectively).
+Hence, we are not measuring the stock of knowledge, but the flow of knowledge.
 We have classified these firms depending on whether they have an R&D department or not.
 We have observed that firms with an R&D department show significant differences in the mean test.
 Firms with an R&D department have a higher capacity to register patents, regardless the type of patent applied for.
 Secondly, we observed that the most common type of patents are Spanish patents (OEPM), while the less common type of patents are those that are registered in the United States Patent and Trademark Office (USPTO).
-It would therefore appear that firms with an R&D department have a greater capacity to generate patents and consequently, we may expect that these firms possess certain characteristics that differentiate them from those firms without R&D departments.
+It would therefore appear that firms with an